 Start in Yarram, home to the iconic HEESCO art trail and grab a coffee and maybe a little breakfast while having a look at the famous murals dotted throughout the town.
 Grab a detailed guide to the murals here.

 Just a short drive south, you’ll come to the wonderful seaside village of Port Albert.
-If it’s lunch time, you can try the fabulous fish and chips on the water’s edge or for something really special, Wildfish have a renowned menu serving up delicious local ingredients (bookings are recommended).
 Drop into the Maritime Museum for a history lesson on how the town was used as a port of entry during the goldrush.
 The coastal waterways of corner inlet surround Port Albert and are an important area for wildlife, best seen from a boat.
-Try Nooramunga Sailing Tours or Castim by the Jetty.
+Try Nooramunga Sailing Tours or hire a boat and get a snack at Castim by the Jetty.